top of page

 Bride Getting Ready for her Wedding in Charlotte

-Your decision doesn’t need justification but knowing your reasons can help you feel more confident if questions come up from guests.
+Your decision doesn’t need justification.
+However, knowing your reasons can help you feel more confident if questions arise from guests.

 This is one of the first concerns we hear from brides.
 Clear and polite wording is key.
 Many couples choose phrases like: